-These steps can help you gain better control your digital ad sales, offering an efficient way to keep up with the current complexity of programmatic advertising, multiple demand sources, and many ad tech stack components.
+These steps can help you gain better control of your digital ad sales, offering an efficient way to keep up with the current complexity of programmatic advertising, multiple demand sources, and many ad tech stack components.

 1. Reduce Repetition with Artificial Intelligence